theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 draft: true
 ---

-With friends at [Podcast Science](http://podcastscience.fm), I host, record and broadcast a popular science podcast in French every week since 2010.
+With [Podcast Science](http://podcastscience.fm), I host, record and broadcast a popular science podcast in French every week since 2010.
 We had a lot of trial and error to establish a setup that allowed us to :

-- Host and record a podcast with participants in different places
+- Host and record a podcast with participants in different places (we have people every week from France, Switzerland, Spain and US)
 - Broadcast it live
-- Play sounds and Jingle
+- Play sounds and jingles

-Here is a tutorial to do the same setup as us.
+Here is a fully detailed step-by-step tutorial with animated gif on how to setup your computer to make it a real live podcast studio!

 ## Configuration